PDCRL/ParSQP/README.md

     make
     make install
     ```
-    Replace `/path/to/nlopt_install` with your desired installation directory .
+    Replace `/path/to/nlopt_install` with your desired installation directory.
+Make sure the folder in the path is already exist.

     After installation, you should find `include`, `lib`, and possibly `bin` folders under `nlopt_install`.